 Knowing the best places to bring the family is half the battle of having a great trip.
 So, let’s take a look at a few family-friendly destinations.

 Los Cabos on the Baja Peninsula attracts millions of tourists each year, including many families.
 If you’re not on a tight budget, you’ll find resorts with pools, sports facilities and kid clubs.
-There are also tours into the desert and whale-watching excursions as well as the chance to swim with dolphins.
+There are also tours into the desert, a private catamaran in Cabo, whale-watching excursions as well as the chance to swim with dolphins.
 Cancun is another Mexican holiday destination, which combines the luxury with beaches, surfing and a host of other family-friendly activities.

 If your kids, want to spend their time on the beach and snorkelling along the Caribbean coast, check out Riviera Maya on the Yucatan Peninsula.
 Not only does it have 130 kilometres of coastline and an abundance of marine life, but there’s also ruins, nature-based theme parks and a replica of a local Mayan village.
 Puerto Vallarta is also worth considering for its lively old town, beautiful Malecon waterfront and folk music.